Graph database platform Neo4j raises $325M to inform decision-making

 Markets and Markets anticipates the graph database market will reach $2.4 billion by 2023 from $821.8 million in 2018.
 And analysts at Gartner expect that enterprise graph processing and graph databases will grow 100% annually through 2022, facilitating decision-making in 30% of organizations by 2023.
 Graph databases and graph-oriented databases leverage graph structures for semantic queries, with nodes, edges, and properties that store and represent data.
 They’re a type of non-relational technology that depicts the relationships connecting various entities — like two people in a social network, for instance — and that can analyze interconnected data.

-Neo4j, which is maintained by startup Neo Technology, offers an open source NoSQL graph database written in Java and Scala with a declarative query language called Cypher.
+Neo4j offers an open source NoSQL graph database written in Java and Scala with a declarative query language called Cypher.
 It supports a number of applications, including identity and access management, knowledge graph augmentation, and network and database infrastructure monitoring, as well as risk reporting compliance and social media graphs.

 Neo4j’s founders encountered performance problems with relational database management systems, which inspired their decision to build the first Neo4j prototype.
 Emil Eifrem, the founder and CEO of the company, sketched what today is known as the property graph model on an airplane napkin during a flight to Mumbai in 2000.
 A property graph is a type of graph where relationships are not only connections but carry a name and some properties.